 - Menu Command – If you select the photos in the Library module, you can select Library menu > Previews > Build Standard Sized Previews or Build 1:1 Previews.
 This is particularly valuable, as you can leave Lightroom building these previews at a time when you’re not using the computer.
 It can also be used to update existing rendered previews when you’ve made Develop changes.
 It automatically skips any previews that are already up to date.

 Smart Previews are lower resolution (2560 px long edge) partially processed raw data, and can be used in place of the original files.
 They behave like the original raw files when editing in the Develop module, except they’re smaller, so they’re a lot less taxing on the computer’s processor.
-They also help to speed up indexing the image content (face recognition) and mobile sync.
+They also help to speed up face recognition and mobile sync.

-To build smart previews… check the Build Smart Previews checkbox in the File Handling panel of the Import dialog, or after import, select the photos in the Library module and go to Library menu > Previews > Build Smart Previews.
-If you decide to delete them later, perhaps because you require the disc space, you’ll find Discard Smart Previews under the same menu.
+To build smart previews, check the Build Smart Previews checkbox in the File Handling panel of the Import dialog, or after import, select the photos in the Library module and go to Library menu > Previews > Build Smart Previews.
+If you decide to delete them later, perhaps because you require the disk space, you’ll find Discard Smart Previews under the same menu.

-Camera Raw Cache (aka ACR Cache) temporarily holds partially processed fast load data (1024px long edge) for the most recently accessed raw files, and is used in the Develop module to speed up loading times, although other optimizations have largely replaced it now.
+Camera Raw Cache (aka ACR Cache) temporarily holds partially processed fast load data for the most recently accessed raw files.
+It’s used in the Develop module to speed up loading times, although other optimizations have largely replaced it now.

 Preview Area Size

 Finally, the size of your preview in the Develop module makes a significant difference to the interactive performance.
 The lower resolution the preview, the fewer pixels Lightroom has to compute, and the quicker it runs.
 If you don’t mind a smaller preview, you have a few options.
-You can reduce the size of the Lightroom window, enlarge the panels to make the preview area smaller, or simply select a smaller zoom ratio (e.g. 1:4) in the Navigator panel.
+You can reduce the size of the Lightroom window, enlarge the panels to make the preview area smaller, or simply select a smaller zoom ratio (e.g. 25%) in the Navigator panel.

 There are further tweaks you can make during your normal workflow to improve Lightroom’s performance.
-We’ll discuss these in the next post.
+We’ll discuss these in the next post, workflow tweaks.